CHAPTER 13

 Article 13.20 (Facilitation of Participation by SMEs);

 (b) experiences and best practices in the use and adoption of information technology in conducting covered procurement.
-This could include topics like the use of digital modeling in construction services; and
+This could include topics such as the use of digital modeling in construction services; and

 (c) experiences and best practices in the use and adoption of measures to promote opportunities for socially or economically disadvantaged people when conducting covered procurement.